jmespath-community/jmespath.spec/jep-011-let-function.md

 `a`.

-In the case of a sub expression, where the current evaluation context changes once the left hand side of the sub expression is evaluted:
+In the case of a sub expression, where the current evaluation context changes once the left hand side of the sub expression is evaluated:

 ```
 search(a.b, {"a": {"b": "y"}) -> "y"